Chief Executive Officer & Head of Long-Term

-Mr. Olesen was employed by the East Asiatic Company (EAC) in 1987 and transferred to the Eitzen group in 1997 in connection with the latter’s take-over of EAC’s bulk activities.
-Mr. Olesen was stationed for two years in Vancouver, Canada and two years in New York, USA.
-He returned to the head office in Copenhagen in 1994 in order to take responsibility for the company’s chartering department for the European dry cargo division.
-In 2003, he took responsibility for the Far East and Middle East activities and subsequently in 2007 took global responsibility for the company’s Supramax activities.
-In 2014, Mr. Olesen also took charge of the company’s global Panamax activities and in 2021 Mr. Olesen took the position as Chief Operating Officer, and in 2022 he became the new Chief Executive Officer of Ultrabulk.
+Mr. Olesen is the Chief Executive Office of Ultrabulk since 2022.
+Before then he was Chief Operating Officer and also held various other management positions in the company.
+Mr. Olesen’s shipping career started in 1987 when he was employed by the East Asiatic Company (EAC).
+In 1997, he transferred to the Eitzen group in connection with the latter’s take-over of EAC’s bulk activities, and in 2010 Eitzen Bulk merged into Ultrabulk.
+In his early career, Mr. Olesen was stationed for two years in Vancouver, Canada and two years in New York, USA.
+After returning to the head office in Copenhagen in 1994, he took responsibility for the company’s chartering department for the European dry cargo division.
+From 2003, he headed the Far East and Middle East activities and subsequently in 2007, took global responsibility for the company’s Supramax activities.
+In 2014, Mr. Olesen also took charge of the company’s global Panamax activities, before taking the position as Chief Operating Officer in 2021.
 Mr. Olesen has a degree in international trade from the Copenhagen Business School.
-He is a board member of a number of Ultrabulk subsidiaries.
-Mr. Olesen is the Chairman of the Baltic Exchange European Advisory Council, and this capacity also acts as an Advisor to the Baltic Exchange Index Council.
+In addition to being the Chairman of the Baltic Exchange European Advisory Council, and an Advisor to the Baltic Exchange Index Council, Mr. Olesen is also a Director of BIMCO.
+Furthermore, he is a board member of a number of Ultrabulk subsidiaries.
 Mr. Olesen is a Danish citizen and resides in Denmark.

 Daniel Ng Tat Yuen